 LAKE BUENA VISTA, Fla. – Whether hula dancing, singing, learning the wily tricks of Caribbean pirates or Star Wars Jedi, Walt Disney World Resort guests discover a realm of magic and enchantment where they are not only dazzled and entertained, but may also have a chance to be part of the show.

-Here’s a rundown of immersive experiences that happen throughout Walt Disney World Resort:
+Here’s a rundown of immersive experiences that guests may encounter when visiting Walt Disney World Resort:

 Disney’s Hollywood Studios

 Toy Story Midway Mania!
 An innovative ride-game experience combines memorable film characters from Disney•Pixar classics “Toy Story” and “Toy Story 2” with games that match their motion picture personas.
 Donning 3-D glasses, guests seemingly shrink to the size of a toy and hop fanciful ride vehicles that follow a midway-themed route.
 At each game booth, they aim for animated targets using a special spring-action shooter.
 The challenges are designed to be fun for everyone from beginners to serious gamers.